TikhonJelvis/inductive-mazes/README.md

     stack ghci

+Once in the `ghci`, run:

     *Draw> genPng defaults "my-maze.png" 40 40
     ^D – exiting cabal repl

+After having returned to the terminal, view the new maze file with your favourite `.png` views:

     eog my-maze.png -- or whatever your png viewer is